signalpoint/angular-drupal/README.md

 # DISCLAIMER
 I, `Tyler Frankenstein`, admit I am very much a *n00b* when it comes to Angular JS.
-The way this module is currently written is by no means the "Angular" way to do it.
+The way this module is currently written is by no means the *Angular* way to do it.
 Writing this module is my gateway into learning Angular.
 This module has unit test coverage to maintain quality.
 I very much welcome comments, criticisms and contributions for this project.
 Thank you!